-Application Fee \$25 (not eligible for VA funding)

-Registration Fee \$75
+Application Fee \$25 (not eligible for VA funding) Registration Fee \$75 (not eligible for VA funding)

-1500 Hour Cosmetology Program Tuition \$12,750
+1500 Hour Cosmetology Program Tuition

 Mandatory Fees and Expenses

 These fees are separate from overall tuition.
 Blue Cliff takes pride in the quality of school facilities, and we want to emphasize where this money goes.
 Books, equipment and kits must be purchased from Blue Cliff Career College.